Rezoning Application - 7740 40 Avenue

 If this application is approved, does it mean the shelter is moving?

 We do not yet have this information.
-At this time, the rezoning application before City Council only considers whether a shelter use would be permitted on this property from a land use perspective.
+At this time, the approved rezoning application only considers whether a shelter use would be permitted on this property from a land use perspective.
 The City of Red Deer does not yet have specific details related to operations and construction of a potential future shelter.

-• Additional approvals would still be required (e.g., Development Permit, Safety Codes permits)
+• Additional approvals are still required (e.g., Development Permit, Safety Codes permits)

 • Rezoning alone does not authorize construction or operation